 While the program is efficient, taxpayers should proceed cautiously because the process may not be right for taxpayers with very complicated cases, attorneys say.

-Here are some steps to help your client navigate the program:
+Here are some steps to help your client navigate the IRS Rapid Appeals Process:

 Ensure Your Examiner Is Settlement-Minded The taxpayer and IRS examination team must both agree to enter the RAP, but lawyers shouldn’t assume that the agency will be fully cooperative in trying to reach a settlement just because it agrees to participate in the program, experts say.

 “You don’t want to have a situation where you go into RAP and you have a hostile examination team and team members who are going to torpedo a settlement,” says Jean Pawlow, chair of McDermott Will & Emery LLP’s tax controversy practice.

 “Sometimes you have a team that is not necessarily uniform in their thinking — the team manager might think one way while the economist thinks another way.
 You really do have to know the personalities and the players.”